Skip to main content

 (F) Return deposit item.

-(1) A return deposit item (RDI) is a payment that has been deposited and is returned unpaid by the remitter's financial institution as a result of situations including, but not limited to, a non-sufficient funds check, a check that lacks endorsement, or a check issued from a closed account.
+(1) A return deposit item (RDI) is a payment that has been deposited and is returned unpaid by the remitter's financial institution.
+This includes checks with non-sufficient funds, checks lacking an endorsement, and checks from a closed account.

-(2) When CSPC deposits a payment that is subsequently returned unpaid by the remitter's financial institution, CSPC may take action to prevent receiving another RDI from the same remitter.
-These actions include, but are not limited to, labeling the remitter's account number as a derogatory item, no longer accepting personal or business checks from the remitter, requiring the remitter to make subsequent payments in the form of certified check, money order, or cashiers check, and sending the RDI to the attorney general or a collection agency for recovery.
+(2) When CSPC deposits a payment that is returned unpaid by the remitter's financial institution, CSPC may take action to prevent receiving another RDI from the same remitter.
+Subsequent payments from the remitter will be in the form of certified check, money order, or cashiers check.
+The RDI may be sent to the attorney general or a collection agency for recovery.

-(3) When the CSEA has knowledge that the remitter has requested or may request a stop payment on a check issued to CSPC, the CSEA will notify CSPC by email to the SDU finance mailbox.
-If the CSEA fails to notify CSPC of a known stop payment or to comply with payment processsing protocols as indicated on the JFS 07736, "Child Support Enforcement Agency Payment Processing Declaration" (effective or revised effective date as identified in rule 5101:12-80-99 of the Administrative Code), which results in an RDI, the CSEA will cover the fiscal impact of the RDI.
+(3) When the CSEA learns that the remitter has requested or may request a stop payment on a check issued to CSPC, the CSEA will notify CSPC by email to the CSPC finance mailbox.
+If the CSEA fails to notify CSPC of a known stop payment or to comply with payment processing protocols as indicated on the JFS 07736, "Child Support Enforcement Agency Payment Processing Declaration" (effective or revised effective date as identified in rule 5101:12-80-99 of the Administrative Code), which results in an RDI, the CSEA will cover the fiscal impact of the RDI.

 Supplemental Information